nikestep/grunt-html-angular-validate/README.md

 [here](https://github.com/tlvince/w3c-validator-guide).
 See the options below for pointing this plugin to a local validator service.

 ## v0.5.0 Upgrade Notes
+Version 0.4.2 has been published as a stop-gap between versions 0.4.1 and 0.5.0.
+You may use this version to maintain v0.4.1-style comptability; however, there is no guarantee that W3C will continue to support the validation path used here.

 If you are upgrading to use v0.5.0, there are a couple of things you should keep in mind.
 The warning messages have changed slightly as a result of changes in other packages used by this plugin.
 You may find that existing excluded messages no longer work and you'll need to update your gruntfile.